bitnami/charts/bitnami/kafka/README.md

 Other notable changes:

 - `log4j2` and `existingLog4jConfig` parameters have been renamed to `log4j2` and `existingLog4j2ConfigMap`, respectively.
+- `controller.quorumVoters` has been removed in favor of `controller.quorumBootstrapServers`.
 - `brokerRackAssignment` and `brokerRackAssignmentApiVersion` are deprecated in favor of `brokerRackAwareness.*` parameters.
 - `volumePermissions` parameters have been moved under `defaultInitContainers` parameter.
 - `externalAccess.autoDiscovery` parameters have been moved under `defaultInitContainers` parameter.